eduarddrenth/Configurable-iText/README.md

   - using xml configuration (xsd available)
   - using annotations
 - how the iText building blocks are styled
-  - using a styelsheet (which you can build using a JavaFX GUI)
+  - using a stylesheet (which you can build using a JavaFX GUI)

+The library offers syntax independence for stylesheets, two built in syntaxes are provided: a fast specific syntax and JSON.

 In a stylesheet you can define style, but also conditions that determine when to style.